storacha/w3name/packages/client/README.md

 #### Create and Publish

-The `create` function creates a new keypair, returing a `WritableName` object that can publish signed records to the w3name service.
+The [`create`][typedoc-create] function creates a new keypair, returing a [`WritableName`][typedoc-WritableName] object that can publish signed records to the w3name service.

-Once you've created a `WritableName`, you can create the initial `Revision`, which contains the value that you want to publish, along with some internal data like a sequence number to keep track of revisions.
+Once you've created a [`WritableName`][typedoc-WritableName], you can create the initial [`Revision`][typedoc-Revision], which contains the value that you want to publish, along with some internal data like a sequence number to keep track of revisions.

-When creating the initial revision for a name, use the `v0` function.
-Subsequent revisions will use the `increment` function, as described in the [update](#update) section below.
+When creating the initial revision for a name, use the [`v0`][typedoc-v0] function.
+Subsequent revisions will use the [`increment`][typedoc-increment] function, as described in the [update](#update) section below.

-With a name and a revision in hand, you're ready to call `publish`, which signs the revision with your key and submits it to the w3name service.
+With a name and a revision in hand, you're ready to call [`publish`][typedoc-publish], which signs the revision with your key and submits it to the w3name service.

 ```js
 import * as Name from 'w3name'